sanjeethflautist/bhajans/MULTI_SCRIPT_FEATURE.md

 ### 2. Updated Components

 #### BhajanForm Component
-- Added separate textarea fields for each script:
+- Added separate input fields for each script:
+  - Title (English/Roman) - **Required**
+  - Title (Kannada) - Optional
+  - Title (Devanagari) - Optional
   - Lyrics (English/Roman) - **Required**
   - Lyrics (Kannada) - Optional
   - Lyrics (Devanagari) - Optional
 - Added meaning/translation field
-- Form validation ensures at least English lyrics are provided
+- Form validation ensures at least English title and lyrics are provided

 #### BhajanCard Component
+- Displays main title (English) with additional titles below in enabled scripts
 - Displays lyrics preview in all enabled scripts
 - Shows meaning preview when enabled (in blue box)
 - Respects user preferences from the preferences store

 #### BhajanDetail Page
+- Displays main title with additional titles in other scripts beneath it
 - Displays full lyrics in all enabled scripts in separate sections
 - Each script section is clearly labeled
 - Shows meaning in a dedicated section when enabled